DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## To Do

 - [ ] Write workflow for refactoring in playbook
-- [ ] Write workflow for testing in playbook
+- [ ] Write workflow for testing in playbook (Adam)
-- [ ] refactor the language-specific section re: new cursorrules format
+- [ ] refactor the language-specific section re: new cursorrules format (Todd)
-- [ ] Retro: Adding additional .cursorrules for dev levels, e.g. Junior learning prompts - Learn with AI section in the playbook
+- [ ] Retro: Adding additional .cursorrules for dev levels, e.g. Junior learning prompts - Learn with AI section in the playbook (Adam)
 - [ ] Read through Dave Thomas's shared links (on the vpn):

 	This is our [SharePoint page for service readiness](https://defra.sharepoint.com/sites/Community3272/SitePages/Welcome-to-Service-Readiness-on-GIO-Connect.aspx).
 This will be a much more complete description of it than I could give.
 That has the templates for the service design pack and the SDRB presentation.
 They’ve added operational to the start of everything since I last looked.
 If you want more detail Kerrie-Anne Conder is a good person to speak to, although quite busy.